pingswept/me30-website/content/notes/KB2040-programming.md

 ### (Step 1) Plug in your KB2040 to your computer

 The next step is to plug in your KB2040 to your computer with a USB data cable.
-When you plug it in, you should see a light on the board near the USB-C jack, showing that the KB2040 is getting electricity. **Make sure to use a data cable, not just a power cable!**
+When you plug it in, you should see a green light on the board near the USB-C jack, showing that the KB2040 is getting electricity. **Make sure to use a data cable, not just a power cable!**

 ### (Step 2) Download CircuitPython and install it on your KB2030